Legal Brand Guidelinesfebruar 2023

 After it’s calculated, the TrustScore is visualized into a star rating from 1 to 5 stars, including half stars (“Star Rating”):

 TrustBox widgets allow you to display reviews and other Trustpilot content.
 They add a dash of familiarity to your website, app or marketing content by showing your most recent reviews, your TrustScore, and/or your Star Rating.
 TrustBox widgets are available to all businesses who have a Trustpilot Business Account whether free or paying, although the range of widgets you have access to depends on your Trustpilot plan.
-You can browse the full range of TrustBox widgets by visiting our Support Center.
+You can browse the full range of TrustBox widgets by visiting our Help Center.

-Other marketing assets
+High resolution marketing assets

 Trustpilot’s marketing assets are official and ready-made graphics, logos, and templates.
 Depending on your Trustpilot plan, you can download and use our marketing assets to showcase your business’ reviews, TrustScore, or Star Rating across all your communication and marketing channels, in both print and digital formats.